Taxation of Group Income Protection

 You pay for individual Income Protection from cash you’ve already paid tax and National Insurance on (i.e. your wages).
 That means should you need to make a claim, the benefit you receive is normally tax-free.

-In most cases, this makes the benefit from Group Income Protection therefore subject to income tax when an employee claims.
+In most cases, this makes the benefit from Group Income Protection subject to income tax when an employee claims.

 The insurer pays a claim as salary continuance to the employer.
 It’s the employers job to distribute this to the worker via PAYE.
 HMRC then taxes the worker’s benefit just as if it would earned income.